-Dipeptides (carnosine) and proteins are quantitatively the most important physiological buffers, yielding 50 to 100 mM of imidazole moieties (Somero, 1981).
-Over the 0-40 °C temperature range, the temperature coefficient of pH averages -0.0176 U/°C in blood and cellular systems. α -stat regulation (maintaining the dissociation of imidazole constant over the change in temperature) is important for maintenance of enzyme function, and must be clearly distinguished from pH-regulation.
+Dipeptides (carnosine) and proteins are the most important physiological buffers, yielding 50 to 100 mM of imidazole moieties (Somero 1981).
+At 0-40 °C, the temperature coefficient of pH averages -0.0176 U/°C in cellular systems. α -stat and regulation (maintaining the dissociation of imidazole constant over change in temperature) important is maintenance of enzyme function, and must be clearly distinguished from pH-regulation.

-It is interesting to note that the -SH group of cystein (free amino acid or bound in glutathione) has a similar pK_a (8.4 or 8.7, respectively) and a similar enthalpy of neutralization as the histinide α -imidazole group.
-Since the intracellular concentration of glutathione is up to 10 mM, its contribution to " α -stat" pH-regulation cannot be ignored.
+The -SH group of cystein (free amino acid or bound in glutathione) has a similar pK_a (8.4 or 8.7) and enthalpy of neutralization as the histinide α -imidazole group.
+Glutathione at intracellular concentrations up to 10 mM, therefore, contributes to α -stat pH-regulation.